radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 Searching for a Report

 To search for a saved report, type any part of the report name in the Search Reports field.
 Reports matching your search parameters are displayed below the Search Reports field.

-Viewing Generated Reports

-In a file explorer, navigate to <RLI_HOME>/logs/globalReports.
-Reports that have been generated are stored here.
-An example of a report is shown below.

 ![An image showing ](Media/Image3.35.jpg)